onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "No army can withstand the strength of an idea whose time has come." - [Victor Hugo](https://www.goodreads.com/quotes/2302-no-army-can-withstand-the-strength-of-an-idea-whose)

 > "If you don't believe me or don't get it, I don't have time to try to convince you, sorry." - [Satoshi Nakamoto](https://www.goodreads.com/quotes/10722205-if-you-don-t-believe-me-or-don-t-get-it-i)

+> "I love this metaphor because it shows us why, first of all, we who want to change the world are co-existing with the old system for a while and why there's no point in attacking the old system because you know the caterpillar is unsustainable so it's going to die.
+What we have to focus on is “can we build a viable butterfly?”
+A butterfly that really can fly because that's not guaranteed." - [After Darwin, by Elisabet Sahtouris](https://ratical.org/LifeWeb/Articles/AfterDarwin.html#fn9:~:text=I%20love%20this,that%27s%20not%20guaranteed.)

+> "The internet, by the way, functions like a real self-organizing living system.
+You have to tolerate a lot of chaos in that situation to see the good things emerging, to see us connecting more and more and that's happening.
+>
+> So I have tremendous hope for all of us humans together, using our creative technology, our computers, in order to link each other -- linking our minds, our concepts, our visions.
+Above all we need a very powerful vision to hold that butterfly image for us.
+To know where we want to go.
+Because the old system is very clear about what it wants.
+And we really do create our realities out of our beliefs.
+If we don't believe in a positive world in which all humans are liberated to express their creativity, we cannot build it.
+We must hold the vision very clearly and then go about doing whatever each of us loves doing most, knowing that the others will do the other parts.
+None us has to do the whole thing.
+Together we can really make it happen." - [After Darwin, by Elisabet Sahtouris](https://ratical.org/LifeWeb/Articles/AfterDarwin.html#fn9:~:text=The%20internet%2C%20by,make%20it%20happen.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Evolution's Arrow